skalenetwork/mirage-manager/README.md

 # FAIR Manager

-A smart contract system that orchestrates and operates a chain.
+A smart contract system that orchestrates and operates the FAIR chain.
 For more details of each smart contract, check [SPEC.md](./SPEC.md)

 ## Install & Compile